skaya/angular-on-rails/README.md

 ```

 #### Prepare some data
-Run the command `$ rails generate controller pages` and use the generated file of empty controller to add a few actions:
+Run the command `$ rails generate controller pages` and use the controller's generated file to add a few actions:
 ``` ruby
 # /app/controllers/pages_controller.rb
 def home